7 Working Distance

 Obviously, a longer focal length allows for a (much) longer working distance.
 So does a longer focal length make a better macro lens?

 If you are after dragonflies in the wild or want to take photos of coins with natural light, it is certainly a good idea to use a longer focal length.
-Note that a telephoto lens with a lens extension tube may also work well in the latter case.
+Note that a telephoto lens with a lens extension tube may also work well for non-moving subjects.

 On the other hand, if you want to take photos of the underside of mushrooms in their natural habitat or other things in tight spaces, a shorter focal length may be the only chance to get the image.
 So as with other photographic subjects, it depends on what you want to do.